 - a.
-An OH in the 2's or 3's, from which you falsely conclude that you have allylic or oxygenated C-H's - b.
+An OH in the 2's or 3's or 5's, from which you falsely conclude that you be allylic or oxygenated of vinylic - b.
 A signal that appears where it does because of the effect of two (or more) functional groups, rather than just one.

-Standard Summary Format and Predicting H-NMR's There is a standard summary report format for H-NMR's which addresses 1. chemical shift, 2. integration, and 3. splitting.
+Standard Summary Format and Predicting H-NMR's There is a standard summary report format for H-NMR's which addresses chemical shift, integration, and splitting.
 Normally an interpretation/correlation with the actual structure is also included.